-The major revenues supporting the bonds include a portion of motor fuels tax revenue, which accounted for 56.5% of total pledged funds (chapter 64A, chapter 64E, and chapter 64F receipts) in fiscal 2015.
+The major revenues supporting the bonds include a portion of motor fuels tax revenue, which accounted for 56.4% of total pledged funds (chapter 64A, chapter 64E, and chapter 64F receipts) in fiscal 2016.
 The fuel tax rate was increased to 24 cents from 21 cents in 2013, with 6.86 cents of that amount pledged to the special obligation gas tax bonds on a first-lien basis.
+Excess revenues not needed to cover debt service on the closed first-lien special obligation bonds, flow to the CTF revenue bonds.
 Before 2013, the gas tax rate had not been increased since 2000, and still remains below the average gas tax rates charged in the Northeast region.
 Gas taxes are collected monthly by the state from gasoline distributors.

-The other key revenue supporting the program is motor vehicle registry fees (43.5% of total revenues in fiscal 2015), which are collected daily by the Registry of Motor Vehicles and swept daily by the state treasury and credited to various fee accounts.
+The other key revenue supporting the program is motor vehicle registry fees (43.6% of total revenues in fiscal 2016), which are collected daily by the Registry of Motor Vehicles and swept daily by the state treasury and credited to various fee accounts.
 Passenger vehicle registration fees rose to \$60 from \$50 in fiscal 2015.
 Registry fees were also adjusted in fiscal 2009, which offset flat-to-declining revenue performance in previous years.
-We believe the state has a history of increasing both pledged gas tax and registration fees when necessary to meet the state's transportation capital program.
+We believe the state has a history of increasing both pledged gas tax and registration fees when necessary to meet Massachusetts' transportation capital program.

-Combined total pledged revenues in fiscal 2015 were \$1.34 billion, not including federal Build America bond interest subsidies.
-This represented a 5.7% increase from the year before, following a 7.8% increase in 2014, when a gas tax rate increase took effect.
+Combined total pledged revenues in fiscal 2016 were \$1.346 billion, not including federal Build America bond (BAB) interest subsidies.
+This represented a 0.75% increase from the year before, following a 5.7% increase in 2015, when registration fees were increased and a 7.8% increase in 2014 following the gas tax rate increase.
 Before fiscal 2014, revenue performance was relatively flat in our view, with small increases in most years and a decline of 1.1% in fiscal 2009 due to the recession, and an earlier 4.7% decline in 2006.

-Fiscal 2015 pledged revenue covers combined future MADS on prior lien, parity debt outstanding, and estimated debt service after the sale of this new issue, by what we consider a very strong 7.65x.
-Coverage on only the prior-lien MADS, by just the 6.86-cent portion of the fuel tax pledged to those bonds on a first-lien basis, was also strong at 3.66x.
+Fiscal 2016 pledged revenue covers combined future MADS on prior lien, parity debt outstanding, and estimated debt service after the sale of this new issue, by what we consider a very strong 7.4x.
+Coverage on only the prior-lien MADS, by just the 6.86-cent portion of the fuel tax pledged to those bonds on a first-lien basis, was also strong at 3.72x.